mozilla-services/docs/source/storage/apis-2.0.rst

 the last BSO addition, deletion or modification in the collection.
 The timestamp of an empty collection gives the time of deletion of its last BSO.

+The last-modified timestamp can be used for coordination and conflict management as described in :ref:`syncstorage_concurrency`.

 API Access and Discovery
 ========================